-key from vf from tfm used value type description

-name yes yes yes string metric (file) name

-area no yes yes string (directory) location, typically empty

-used no yes yes boolean used already? (initial: false)

-characters yes yes yes table the defined glyphs of this font

-checksum yes yes no number default: 0

-designsize no yes yes number expected size (default: 655360

-== 10pt)

-direction no yes yes number default: 0 (TLT)

-encodingbytes no no yes number default: depends on format

-encodingname no no yes string encoding name

-fonts yes no yes table locally used fonts

-psname no no yes string actual (PostScript) name (this is

-the PS fontname in the incoming

-font source, also used as fontname

-identifier in the pdf output, new

-in 0.43)

-fullname no no yes string output font name, used as a fall-

-back in the pdf output if the psname

-is not set

-header yes no no string header comments, if any

-hyphenchar no no yes number default: TeX's \hyphenchar

-parameters no yes yes hash default: 7 parameters, all zero

-size no yes yes number loaded (at) size. (default: same

-as designsize)

-skewchar no no yes number default: TeX's \skewchar

-type yes no yes string basic type of this font

-format no no yes string disk format type

-embedding no no yes string pdf inclusion

-filename no no yes string disk file name

-tounicode no yes yes number if 1, LuaTEX assumes per-glyph

-tounicode entries are present in

-the font

-stretch no no yes number the 'stretch' value from \expandg- lyphsinfont shrink no no yes number the 'shrink' value from \expandg- lyphsinfont step no no yes number the 'step' value from \expandg- lyphsinfont auto_expand no no yes boolean the 'autoexpand' keyword from \expandglyphsinfont expansion_factor no no no number the actual expansion factor of an expanded font attributes no no WOS string the \pdffontattr cache no no yes string this key controls caching of the yes lua table on the tex end. yes: use a reference to the table that is passed to LuaTEX (this is the default). no: don't store the table reference, don't cache any lua data for this font. renew: don't store the table reference, but save a reference to the table that is created at the first access to one of its fields in font.fonts. (new in 0.40.0, before that caching was always yes).
-Note: the saved reference is thread-local, so be careful when you are using coroutines: an error will be thrown if the table has been cached in one thread, but you reference it from another thread (≈ coroutine) nomath no no yes boolean this key allows a minor speedup for text fonts. if it is present and true, then LuaTEX will not check the character enties for math-specific keys. slant no no yes number This has the same semantics as the SlantFont operator in font map files. extent no no yes number This has the same semantics as the ExtendFont operator in font map files.
+key vf tfm used value type description name yes yes yes string metric (file) name area no yes yes string (directory) location, typically empty used no yes yes boolean indicates usage (initial: false) characters yes yes yes table the defined glyphs of this font checksum yes yes no number default: 0 designsize no yes yes number expected size (default: $655360 == 10pt$) direction no yes yes number default: 0 encodingbytes no no yes number default: depends on format encodingname no no yes string encoding name fonts yes no yes table locally used fonts psname no no yes string This is the PostScript fontname in the in- coming font source, and it's used as font- name identifier in the pdf output. fullname no no yes string output font name, used as a fallback in the pdf output if the psname is not set header yes no no string header comments, if any hyphenchar no no yes number default: T E X's \hyphenchar parameters no yes yes hash default: 7 parameters, all zero size no yes yes number loaded (at) size. (default: same as design- size) skewchar no no yes number default: T E X's \skewchar type yes no yes string basic type of this font format no no yes string disk format type embedding no no yes string pdf inclusion filename no no yes string the name of the font on disk tounicode no yes yes number When this is set to 1 $LuaT_EX$ assumes per- glyph tounicode entries are present in the font. stretch no no yes number the 'stretch' value from \expandglyphsin- font shrink no no yes number the 'shrink' value from \expandglyphsin-font step no no yes number the 'step' value from \expandglyphsinfont auto_expand no no yes boolean the 'autoexpand' keyword from \expandglyphsinfont expansion_factor no no no number the actual expansion factor of an expanded font attributes no no yes string the \pdffontattr cache no no yes string This key controls caching of the Lua table on the $T_E X$ end where yes means: use a ref- erence to the table that is passed to $LuaT_EX$ (this is the default), and no no means: don't store the table reference, don't cache any Lua data for this font while renew means: don't store the table reference, but save a reference to the table that is created at the first access to one of its fields in font.
+Note: the saved reference is thread-local, so be careful when you are using coroutines: an error will be thrown if the table has been cached in one thread, but you reference it from another thread. nomath no no yes boolean This key allows a minor speedup for text 110 110 joo 20010411 fonts.
+If it is present and true, then LuaT F X will not check the character entries for math- specific keys. slant no no yes number This has the same semantics as the Slant- Font operator in font map files. extent no no yes number This has the same semantics as the Extend- Font operator in font map files.